The Big Picture On How To Spot Professional Tenants:

 So what can landlords do to avoid parasitic professional tenants?

-First, they must, must screen all tenants extremely diligently.
 Tenant credit reports and criminal background checks are only the beginning.
 Be sure to use a company that includes an identity verification with all background checks.

 Most importantly, run an eviction history report.

 Second chances and compassion are great – so give money to local charities that help people get back on their feet.
-That way you voluntarily give however much you want, and don’t ruin the returns on your investments.
+That way, you voluntarily give however much you want and don’t ruin the returns on your investments.

 Don’t rent to someone who’s been evicted in the last five years, unless you have the rent deducted directly from their paycheck.